thunken/denizen.js/README.md

-Visitor.js allows you to gather user brother data client side, all in pure Vanilla JS.
+Visitor.js allows you to gather user browser data client side, all in pure Vanilla JS.
 This library embeds an optional dependency on https://github.com/hgoebl/mobile-detect.js to handle mobile browsers information.

 # Installation